mikey60/ESP32-Energy-Monitor/README.md

 * Pictures of the finished device can be found in the images folder.
 * A plot of the current consumption of the device can be found in the data folder.
+* I attached a logic analyzer  to pin IO4 and let it run for an hour and did not see any missed 1 KHz samples